-In 2008, the Council purchased the building at 121 Cleveland Street and 101 Second Street for a new City Hall and Police Department.
-The City kept ownership of the old City Hall at 130 2nd Street and rents it to a private party.
 In 2010, the City of Asotin began a journey toward becoming a values-based organization, with less reliance on policies and 'rules'.
 To further this effort, municipal staff and City Council have embraced the values of teamwork, integrity and excellence.

 2013 - 2016 City of Asotin was awarded the COPS Grant from the United Stated Department of Justice to hire one Asotin-Anatone School Resource Police Officer.
 The estimated amount of Federal Funds to be awarded over a three year grant period will be \$125,000.00.

 In 2013, City of Asotin submitted and accepted a Grant to the State of Washington, Department of Ecology for the Shoreline Master Plan Program for \$50,000.00.
-This is the first time the City of Asotin has applied for the grant independently.
+This was the first time the City of Asotin has applied for the grant independently.
 The grant previously had been applied for through Asotin County.
-RESOLUTION #2014-531
+RESOLUTION #2014-531.
+This plan has been completed.